tsangkafu/COMP4555-3D/README.md

     - Added randomness to the bounce angle/speed of the ball.
     - This Mod adds increased variability and improves the expected behaviour of how the ball should bounce when hitting the paddle at an extreme angle.

+- Background & Background Music (by Daniel Baranowski):
+	- Adds a remix of a soundtrack from the Pac-man Theme and a nice-looking logo of the 3 Daniels (3D).
+The music will play in an infinite loop and can be 	muted using an "m" button (thanks to Daniel Yankov and his personal preference).
+	Song credit: Arsenic1987 "Pac-Man Theme (Remix)

 - Powerup mod:
     - 3 powerup submods that works for both the human and AI opponent depending on who hit the ball last.
     - Powerups activate for a short time when the ball touches the powerup, Multiple powerups may be active at the same time.